Surface-hopping dynamics

 msani

-In this tutorial, we show a more advanced example of running surface-hopping MD with ML models.
-Please see a separate tutorial on machine learning potentials in general and later we will provide tutorials on how to train MLPs specifically for excited states.
+In this tutorial, we show an example of running surface-hopping MD with single-state ML models.
+Please see a separate tutorial on machine learning potentials.

 You can download the Jupyter notebook with the required initial conditions and ML models from this paper.